Azure/aks-engine/docs/topics/architecture.md

 ```
 The template generator then creates the following artifacts

-- ARM Templates (Deploy and Paramater JSONs).
+- ARM Templates (Deploy and Parameter JSON files).
 These artifacts are used by ARM to effect the actual deployment of the kubernetes clusters.

 - KubeConfigs.
 These are kubernetes config files which can be used by the user or the Kubernetes API clients to perform kubectl operations against the deployed Kubernetes cluster directly.